So where were we…

 Gould’s theory was that an important part of evolution was contingency.
-There was far more biological diversity of anatomical body plans then than there is now.
-Many of them well adapted to survive, yet there no evidence that any current species have evolved from them.
+There was far more biological diversity in anatomical body plans than there is now.
+Many of them were well-adapted to survive, yet there is no evidence that any current species have evolved from them.

 Gould introduced the idea that there was unpredictability involved in evolution.
 Fitness doesn’t necessarily guarantee long-term survival.

-Steve used the Burgess Shale as an example of how randomness always needs to be accounted for.
+Steve used the Burgess Shale as an example of how randomness must always be accounted for.
 A portion of your success is tied to luck.
 This was my first introduction to the idea of promoting probability in your favor.

 He discussed what motivated him to sell.
 Changes in the reporting of winnings to the IRS and the opening up of Macao had changed his view on where the probabilities of success lay.

 He wrapped up his story and made his way to the exit.

 Most people don’t know this, but Steve Wynn is legally blind.
 He is also a little vain.
 So he doesn’t use a cane or a guide dog.
 He had a secretary he held on to that helped him navigate.

 This lady was walking him out, and a flock of people surrounded him.